 Any questions regarding the University’s student conduct process can be forwarded to the Student Affairs Office, David Campus Center, at 330-490-7301.

-Like everyone, college students face difficult life transitions and circumstances, experience painful emotions, and need assistance in developing clear and meaningful goals.
+Like everyone, students face difficult life transitions and circumstances, experience painful emotions, and need assistance in developing clear and meaningful goals.
 Counseling is a collaborative process that involves the development of a unique, confidential helping relationship.
 Counselors act as facilitators to help students better understand themselves and the world around them.
 Open and honest discussions of feelings, behaviors, relationships, life experiences, and circumstances with a trained counselor in a non-judgmental, safe, confidential environment enables individuals to grow towards greater freedom in making healthy choices and taking appropriate actions for more satisfying relationships, self-concept, academic progress and life goals.